Your Diet & Breast Cancer

 Carotenoids are another type of phytochemical in plant-based food linked to lower breast cancer risk.
 You can get it from orange, yellow, and dark green vegetables and fruit.

-Look to include more carrots, pumpkin, winter squash, spinach, kale, sweet potatoes, and cantaloupe in your diet.
+Look to include more carrots, pumpkin, spinach, kale, sweet potatoes, and cantaloupe in your diet.

 Phenolic compounds are types of chemicals that may lower your chances of breast cancer and in some cases slow tumour growth.

 Add more to your diet in the form of garlic, green tea, soybeans, and flaxseed.
-Fruit and vegetables that have them include broccoli, cabbage, tomato, aubergine, cucumber, and watermelon.
+Good fruit and vegetable sources are broccoli, cabbage, tomato, aubergine, cucumber, and watermelon.

 Helpful information: